Anand09Pandey/SFIP-Student-Faculty-Interaction-Portal/README.md

-# dbms_project
+# SFIP
-student teacher feedback protal
+student faculty interaction protal currently contains:
+1. Feedback system for students.
+2. Review system for admin to analyze the performance of the faculties.